bictorv/chaosnet-bridge/CONFIGURATION.md

 A `link` definition is automatically created when using "dynamic" chudp (or chip) and a chudp (or chip) pkt arrives from a new source.

-A `route` definition (of type "bridge") is automatically created when a Chaosnet routing (RUT) pkt is received, describing a new or better route to a subnet.
+A dynamic `route` definition is automatically created when a Chaosnet routing (RUT) pkt is received, describing a new or better route to a subnet.